Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: CONCLUSIONS

 \section{CONCLUSIONS}

-In this study, we proposed a novel decentralized controller based ASSC for unstable transportation systems.
+In this study, we proposed a novel decentralized controller-based ASSC for unstable transportation systems.
 First, a feedback controller was introduced to transform the unstable system into an SPR system by sharing the attachment positions among the robots.
-This controller is robust against expected fluctuations (mass, COM, and failures).
-Next, the asymptotic stability of ASSC of multiple outputs to the references was proven.
-The effectiveness was confirmed by simulations with rectangular and L-shape payloads.
-Furthermore, cooperative transportation is demonstrated using a prototype with a payload larger than the robots, even under robot failure.
-Finally, it was shown that the proposed system carried an unknown payload, even if the attachment positions were not shared.
+This controller was robust against expected fluctuations (mass, COM, and failures).
+Next, the asymptotic stability of the ASSC considering multiple outputs to the references was proven.
+Its effectiveness was confirmed through simulations using rectangular and L-shaped payloads.
+Furthermore, cooperative transportation was demonstrated using a prototype with a payload larger than the robots, even under robot failure.
+Finally, the proposed system was shown to be capable of carrying an unknown payload, even if the attachment positions were not shared.

-The limitation of the proposed method is that the robots in each quadrant hold almost the same position.
-In the future, we would like to relax this assumption.
-Moreover, in this paper, the distributed processing was performed on the software.
-Therefore, we would like to decentralize it on hardware by manufacturing the system in which each robot has a microcomputer.
+Experiments confirmed that the system can be hovered only using the ASSC.
+Moreover, being a fully decentralized control system, the restrictions on the robot positions are eliminated.
+However, the asymptotic stability using only an ASSC for unstable systems has not yet been proven.
+In the future, we aim to realize decentralized control that guarantees asymptotic stability with relaxed restrictions.
+Moreover, in this study, distributed processing was performed using a software; therefore, decentralization on hardware by manufacturing a system wherein each robot has a microcomputer is another area of future research.